Araucaria araucana

-Araucaria araucana, commonly called the pewen, monkey-puzzle, pehuen or piñonero, is an evergreen tree belonging to the family Araucariaceae and growing to a height of 30–40 m and a trunk diameter of 1-1.5 m.
+Araucaria araucana, commonly called the pewen, monkey-puzzle tree, pehuen or piñonero or Chile pine, is a species of conifer in the family Araucariaceae.
+It is a tree that grows to a height of 30–40 m and a trunk diameter of 1-1.5 m.
 Native to central and southern Chile and western Argentina, it is the hardiest species in the conifer genus Araucaria.

-Because of the prevalence of similar species in ancient prehistory, it is sometimes called a 'living fossil'.
-It is also the official tree of Chile and of the neighboring Argentine province of Neuquén.
+It is the national tree of Chile and of the neighboring Argentine province of Neuquén.
 The IUCN changed its conservation status to Endangered in 2013, because logging, forest fires, and grazing have caused its population to dwindle.

 Description

 The leaves are thick, tough, and scale-like, triangular, 3–4 cm long, 1–3 cm broad at the base, and with sharp edges and tips.
-According to (Lusk 2001), the leaves remain attached and stay live for up to 24 years and so cover almost all of the tree, except for the older branches.
+According to (Lusk 2001), the leaves remain attached and live for up to 24 years, and so cover almost all of the tree except for the older branches.

 It is usually dioecious, with the male and female cones on separate trees, though occasional individuals bear cones of both sexes.
 The male (pollen) cones are oblong and cucumber-shaped, 4 cm long at first, expanding to 8–12 cm long by 5–6 cm broad at pollen release.
-It is wind pollinated.
+It is wind-pollinated.
 The female (seed) cones, which mature in autumn about 18 months after pollination, are globose, large, 12–20 cm diameter, and hold about 200 seeds.
 The cones disintegrate at maturity to release the 3–4 cm long nut-like seeds.

 The thick bark of Araucaria araucana, up to 15 cm thick, may be an adaptation to wildfire.

 Taxonomy

 The nearest extant relative is Araucaria angustifolia, a South American Araucaria from Brazil and northeastern Argentina, which differs in the narrower leaves and shorter bract spines on the seed cones.
-Members of other sections of the genus Araucaria occur in Pacific Islands and in Australia, and include Araucaria cunninghamii, Araucaria heterophylla, and Araucaria bidwillii.
+Members of other sections of the genus Araucaria occur in Pacific Islands and in Australia, and include A. cunninghamii, A. heterophylla, and A. bidwillii.